UWillC/cisco-microtool-generator/README.md

 If you change the API port, update `API_BASE_URL` accordingly.

-The Web UI is intentionally minimal and focused on network engineers: you fill in parameters, click **Generate**, and get a ready-to-paste Cisco configuration.
+The Web UI is intentionally minimal and focused on network engineers: you fill in parameters, click **Generate**, and get a ready-to-paste Cisco configuration

 ---

 ## **Status**